 Number of water levels taken each year on five (5) or more selected wells.

-Prepare a report reflecting the results of the annual water level program to the Board at the first quarterly meeting each fiscal year, beginning October 2015, for a yearly comparison of water level averages.
+Prepare a report reflecting the results of the annual water level program to the Board at the first quarterly meeting each fiscal year for a yearly comparison of water level averages.